skit-ai/tech/_posts/2022-04-24-end-of-utterance-detection.md

 ![image](https://user-images.githubusercontent.com/16001446/165454581-fceb250f-342f-4ca8-981d-bd635b922478.png)
 [Towards a general, continuous model of turn-taking in spoken dialogue using LSTM recurrent neural networks](https://www.diva-portal.org/smash/get/diva2:1141130/FULLTEXT01.pdf) by Skantze process the audio from both the speakers in a frame-by-frame basis(20 frames per second) and use an LSTM to predict the speech activity for the two speakers for each frame in a future 3s window.

-Another shortcoming with the above approaches is that they are trained on human-computer dialogue corpus.
-But we want to learn a model for human-human dialogues.
-Transferring models from human-human to human-computer based systems is not feasible.
-So, some authors like ([Raux, Eskenazi](https://aclanthology.org/W08-0101.pdf) & [Meena et al.](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.704.2085&rep=rep1&type=pdf)] use **bootstrapping**.
-First, a more simplistic model of turn-taking is implemented in a system and interactions are recorded.
-Then, the data is then manually annotated with suitable TRPs, and trained using a machine learning model like LSTM.